How in the Federalist Papers James Madison Argued Against Democracy in Favor of a Republic

 Pretending That All White Men Had the Vote From The Beginning

-This video does an excellent job of explaining why the US is a republic and that this was the agreed-upon design of the founders.
+This video does an excellent job of explaining why the US is a republic and that the founders agreed to this design.

 No matter what the Federalist Papers say, most media still say the US was set up as a democracy.
 An excellent example of this is found in the quotes from an article in National Geographic.